-US-based Meta Company to sue Facebook for infringing upon its name
+US-Based Meta Company To Sue Facebook For Infringing Upon Its Name

-San Francisco, Nov 7 (IANS) In an interesting turn of events, a Chicago-based tech firm called Meta Company is going to court against Facebook, saying the social network stole its name and "livelihood" after it rebranded its name to Meta.
+San Francisco: In an interesting turn of events, a Chicago-based tech firm called Meta Company is going to court against Facebook, saying the social network stole its name and "livelihood" after it rebranded its name to Meta.

 In a statement, Meta Company Founder Nate Skulic said that when Facebook failed to buy them, it aimed to "bury" the company by force of media.